rifaterdemsahin/delivery-pilot-web/4_formula/delivery-pilot-business-analysis.md

 4. ✅ Bilingual support (English/Turkish)
 5. ✅ Success stories and social proof
 6. ✅ Onboarding documentation
-7. ⚠️ No visible booking/scheduling system
+7. visible booking/scheduling system based on calendly
-8. ⚠️ No client portal or LMS
+8. client dashboard for assesments
-9. ⚠️ No automated reporting for assessments
+9. automated reporting for the agents that are gettig build for the usecases

 **MVP Maturity**: The MVP is **market-ready** for lead generation but requires operational infrastructure for delivery at scale.